-Take a look at how the Phillips conservation team prepared for Made in the USA, including starting two years in advance of the exhibition and removing 60 years of accumulated grime from the surface of Bradley Walker Tomlin‘s
+Take a look at how the Phillips conservation team prepared for Made in the USA, including starting two years in advance of the exhibition and removing 60 years of accumulated grime from the surface of Bradley Walker Tomlin‘s No. 9 (1952).

 Treatment resulted in a subtle but significant improvement to the picture’s appearance.
 Greater contrast between the dark colors in the background and the pastel “petals” in the foreground returns a sense of vibrancy and movement to the composition.
 In addition, although they remain inherently fragile, consolidation left the paint layers more stable–improving the overall condition of the picture.

 No. 8 seen Before Treatment, left, and After Treatment, right